Published June 6, 2019

 These technologies allow online stores to offer the personalization, adaptability, and “human” touch that brick-and-mortars have used to dominate the retail industry.

-Here are 5 ways ecommerce companies can leverage Machine Learning to improve their customer experience.
+Here are five ways ecommerce companies can leverage Machine Learning to improve their customer experience.

 Personalization is a huge advantage of using Machine learning – we wrote a whole post about it.
 Take a look at Ecommerce Personalization: Products They Want to Buy to dive into the four main categories for personalization throughout the customer experience – website personalization, product recommendations, social proof notifications, and triggered emails – and see how you can incorporate them into your processes.